bernhardrtr/mci-mgs-ba-pue3/README.md

 		]
 	  ...
   ```
-    - If you want to use a specific port set `"auto_connect": false` and the define the port `"address": "COM4"`.
+    - If you want to use a specific port, set `"auto_connect": false` and then define the port `"address": "COM4"`.

 #### MicroPython Stubs